AyoGHub/esp32-smart-lamp-ir-controller/README.md

 - Twisting the potentiometer adjusts brightness
 - After pairing the ESP32 to your phone, in Serial Bluetooth Terminal:
      - Typing and entering a color's first letter (Red --> Purple, + Cyan, Magenta, White) displays that color on the lamp
-     - Pressing "W" will cycle between "White" and "Off", and "A" triggers RGB
+     - Pressing "W" will cycle between "White" and "Off"
+     - "A" triggers RGB
      - Case-insensitive
-- On the IR remote:
+- The IR remote has directional inputs, selection, volume controls, a "Home" and "Return" button, and can display all of the above colors except white

+## Code and Development (Arduino IDE)

+"smartlamp.ino" is the program running on the ESP32, available in [`smartlamp.ino`](smartlamp.ino)